-If your ancestor flew with Fighter Command you may already have some family ephemera relating to the conflict, such as the Battle of Britain Clasp that was awarded to combatants.
+If your ancestor flew with Fighter Command you may already have some family ephemera relating to the conflict, such as the Battle of Britain Clasp that was awarded to combatant pilots.

 But lots of online resources reveal new details about the timeline, aircraft, tactics, contemporary coverage and official reports of the battle in more and more detail.

-Indeed if your ancestor was a pilot, there are several websites that should record his name, rank and wartime service – and often a lot more besides.
+Indeed if your ancestor was a Battle of Britain pilot, there are several websites that should record his name, rank and wartime service – and often a lot more besides.

 This RAF website includes information about the Battle of Britain memorial flights and the types of aircraft used.

-A clunky-looking but content-rich site that is dedicated to the “pilots, crew, fitters, ferry pilots, cooks, and all concerned with Fighter Command” during the period.
+A clunky-looking but content-rich site that is dedicated to the “pilots, crew, fitters, ferry pilots, cooks, and all concerned with Fighter Command” during the Battle of Britain.
 It contains a list of all RAF pilots, pilots and crew by nationality, squadrons and a basic diary.

 The entry for Monday 29 July 1940, for example, reads “Dover was heavily attacked by 48, Ju 87s escorted by about 80, Bf 109s.
 Smaller raids took place later in the day, off Portland and Harwich…”

-Many of the pilots’ names are hyperlinked, which often lead to biographies and photographs.
+Many of the Battle of Britain pilots’ names are hyperlinked, which often lead to biographies and photographs.

 The records are searchable via Discovery.
 Fields include the name of the author/s of the report, whether pilot (for fighters) or air gunner (for bombers).
 You can also explore TNA’s operations record books, compiled by the Air Ministry.

-This website focuses on the events surrounding the 75th anniversary, and is also the place to explore the Battle of Britain Memorial Wall, which records all recipients of the Battle of Britain Clasp.
+This website, launched for the Battle of Britain’s 75th anniversary, is the place to explore the Battle of Britain Memorial Wall, which records all pilots who received the Battle of Britain Clasp.
 There are also biographies of a ‘Few of the Few’, and an ‘enthusiasts only’ Squadron Logbook section, which features an assortment of in-depth articles.